otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 ### Snow Days/Polytechnic Closure

 In the event Otago Polytechnic is closed or has a delayed opening because of snow or bad weather, you should not attempt to attend class if it is unsafe to do so.
-It is possible that the teaching staff will not be able to attend either, so classes will not physically be meeting.
+It is possible that the teaching staff will not be able to attend either, so classes will not physically meet.
 However, this does not become a holiday.
 Rather, the course material will be made available on [GitHub](https://github.com/otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts) for classes affected by the closure.
 You are responsible for any course material presented in this manner.
 Information about closure will be posted on the [Otago Polytechnic Facebook](https://www.facebook.com/OtagoPoly) page.

 ### Group Work and Originality

 Learners in the Bachelor of Information Technology programme are expected to hand in original work.
-Learners are encouraged to discuss assessments with their fellow learners, however, all assessments are to be completed as individual works unless group work is explicitly required (i.e. if it doesn't say it is group work then it is not group work - even if a group consultation was involved).
+Learners are encouraged to discuss assessments with their fellow learners.
+However, all assessments are to be completed as individual works unless group work is explicitly required (i.e. if it doesn't say it is group work, then it is not group work - even if a group consultation was involved).
 Failure to submit your original work will be treated as plagiarism.

 ### AI Tools